munrocape/code-questions/README.md

-My solutions for assorted HackerRank problems.
+My solutions for assorted HackerRank and Rosalind problems.

 Emoji         | Language
 ------------- | -------------